aleksandra-roguszewska/plant-lover/README.md

 # PLANT-LOVER
-An app for houseplants enthusiasts - it's currently in progress, I want to finish it sometime in August.
+An app for houseplants enthusiasts - it's currently in progress, I want to finish it in August.

 The main purpose of this app is to remind users when to to water and fertilize their plants.